inmatura/aws.inmatura.com/docs/models/gpt-2/getting-started.md

 ```
 {
-    "input": "This is an input text",
+    "input": "This is an input text"
-    "seed": 0
 }
 ```